7Cedars/cyfrin_updraft/code_hawks_first_flights/2024-07-Mondrian-Wallet_v2/audit_data/workflow.md

     [x] Make a check list by complexity. (pincho method) = only one contract :D
     [x] Check overview of how methods are called.
     [x] Create sequence of how to review contracts.
 Where to start, how to continue.
 Probably simple to complex contracts.
-[ ] Reconnaissance
+[x] Reconnaissance
   [x] Run `slither .` on the code base.
 Make notes in the code of where issues were flagged.
   [x] Run `aderyn .` on the code base.
 Make notes in the code of where issues were flagged.
-  [ ] Go through code in sequence decided earlier.
+  [x] Go through code in sequence decided earlier.
-  [ ] Make notes, ask questions... get to know the code.
+  [wip]  Make notes, ask questions... get to know the code.

 [ ] Vulnerability identification:
-  [ ] First pass: Get the attacker mentality started: how to break what I see?
+  [x] First pass: Get the attacker mentality started: how to break what I see?
     [ ] go through questions I created at scoping phase as I do so.
   [ ] When I think I found one: build PoC and check.
     [ ] If indeed vulnerability, create report item: only title and ref to PoC.
 (I might find related issues, might get more insight etc.)